yannliao/resume/README.md

 ##Eduction

-Got B.S. degree of Central South University in 2012 and M.S degree of University of Chinese Academy of Science in 2015.
+*2012, Got B.S. degree in Automation of Central South University.
+*2015, Got M.S degree in Control Theory and Control Engineering of University of Chinese Academy of Science.

 ##Journal Artical